Thames Ironworks F.C.: Formation

 "In the summer of 1895, when the clanging of "hammers" was heard on the banks of Father Thames and the great warships were rearing their heads above the Victoria Dock Road, a few enthusiasts, with the love of football within them, were talking about the grand old game and the formation of a club for the workers of the Thames Iron Works Limited.
 There were platers and riveters in the Limited who had chased the big ball in the north country.
 There were men among them who had learned to give the subtle pass and to urge the leather goalwards.
 No thought of professionalism, I may say, was ever contemplated by the founders.
 They meant to run their club on amateur lines and their first principal was to choose their team from men in the works."

 – Syd King, Thames Ironworks player and West Ham United manager 1902–1932.

-Thames Ironworks F.C. was founded by Dave Taylor and Arnold Hills in 1895 as the works team of the Thames Iron Works, which was located in Limmo Peninsula in the East End of London.
+Thames Ironworks F.C. was founded by Dave Taylor and Arnold Hills in 1895 as the works team of the Thames Iron Works, which was located in Limmo Peninsula in Canning Town, East London.
 Taylor was a foreman with the company and a local football referee.
 Thanks to Ironworks owner Arnold Hills' financial backing, he was able to announce on 29 June 1895 the following in the company's weekly journal:

 "Mr. Taylor, who is working in the shipbuilding department, has undertaken to get up a football club for next winter and I learn that quoits and bowls will also be added to the attractions." – Thames Iron Works Gazette.

 Fifty would-be players paid half-a-crown for a year's membership, and Taylor spent the summer arranging the fixtures for Thames Ironworks F.C. and their reserves.
 Before the Irons played their first game, Taylor returned to refereeing, handing over organizational duties to Ted Harsent, who became the first club secretary.

 The birth of Thames Ironworks F.C. coincided with the demise of Old Castle Swifts, the first professional football club in Essex.
 Thames took over the tenancy of Castle Swifts' Hermit Road ground in Canning Town and signed a number of Old Castle Swifts players, including former Woolwich Arsenal full back Robert Stevenson, who became the club's first captain and is credited as being the team's first player of note.